arihant1798/job-scraper/README.md

 Implementation is to be done by using Python web scraping libraries/modules (mainly requests and BeautifulSoup).

 **Certain content (web pages, text) is not mine and is downloaded and used for educational and personal purposes only.
 Credit belongs to 'jobs.ie' and other parties**

-# Workflow
-* To avoid problems like in the 'job-scraper-old' repo, commit directly to master and don't mess around with branches and merges before fully understanding them.